gvwilson/sensibleadventures/booksters-apprentice.md

 upstairs, having refused (much to the magician's amusement) to sit at the same table as Thomas.

-A cup of strong tea cooled untouched near Thomas's elbow as he told them all what he had seen.
-Hidden among the clouds aboard the *Presumption*, he had watched squads of Hett soldiers fan out from boarded-up wells and forgotten basements to cut Forecastle's neighborhoods off from one another.
+A cup of strong tea cooled near Thomas's elbow as he told them all what he had seen.
+Hidden in a herd of clouds aboard the *Presumption*, he had watched squads of Hett soldiers fan out from boarded-up wells and forgotten basements to cut Forecastle's neighborhoods off from one another.
 As they took control of the